wavemaker/docs/learn/react-native/debugging-in-react-native.md

 ---
 ---

-Wavemaker Mobile Applications are built using Expo & React Native, so you can debug them like any other Expo React Native application.
-Along with the already exiting tools and methods to debug Expo React Native Apps, Wavemaker also provides specialized tool like **[WavePulse](#wavepulse)** to debug Wavemaker Mobile Applications.
+WaveMaker Mobile Applications are built using Expo & React Native, so you can debug them like any other Expo React Native application.
+Along with the already exiting tools and methods to debug Expo React Native Apps, WaveMaker also provides specialized tool like **[WavePulse](#wavepulse)** to debug WaveMaker Mobile Applications.

 For debugging we can run application in following ways.